 A large spider plant can be a testament to your green thumb and the favorable conditions you’ve provided for your plant.
 Several factors can contribute to the size of your spider plant:

-• It’s getting older: Your plant is growing up!
+- It’s getting older: Your plant is growing up.
 Just like kids, plants get bigger as they age.
+So, don’t worry about that.

-• Just right water: You’re probably watering it well.
+- Just right water: You’re probably watering it well.
 Not too much, not too little.
-That’s the trick!
+That’s the trick and you should follow that.

-• Plenty of space: Maybe you gave it a bigger pot?
-More room for roots means more room to grow!
+- Plenty of space: Maybe you gave it a bigger pot?
+So, more room for roots means more room to grow.

-• Baby plants: See those little plants hanging off?
-Those are babies!
-Keeping them on makes the whole plant look bigger.
+- Baby plants: See those little plants hanging off?
+Those are babies.
+So, keeping them on makes the whole plant look bigger.

 How big are the leaves on a spider plant in general?